growmedevelopment/Dev-documentations/Scripts/set_making_backup/Documentation.md

 - AWS CLI installed: `sudo apt install awscli`
 - Access to Vultr Object Storage (bucket, access key, secret key, endpoint)

+🔁 ⏱️ Additional Final Retry (After Failure)

+If the backup script fails after 3 consecutive attempts, it will automatically:
+•	Schedule one final backup attempt 3 hours later
+•	This delayed attempt runs in the background using the at command
+•	You will receive an email notification about the success or failure of this retry

+💡 This ensures backup reliability even if temporary server issues (like connectivity or disk I/O delays) occur during the scheduled time.

+No manual intervention is needed.

 ---

 ### 🛠️ Step-by-Step Setup